 - Shower Cleaner (Recommended: Clorox Tilex as a shower wall cleaner to kill mold and mildew, safe for glazed ceramic tile.)

 - Soft-bristled, non-abrasive scrub brush with a long handle

 Step 1: Run Hot Water in the Shower

 After removing toiletries, rinse the shower wall and floor.
-Then, turn the hot water on and let it steam for five minutes to loosen the grime.
+Then, turn the hot water on its highest setting and let it steam for five minutes to loosen the grime.

 Step 2: Spray the Shower with Your Cleaner

 Spray the tile, shower floor, and grout lines with Clorox Tilex and let it sit.
 Within five minutes, it will start breaking down mold and mildew, cleaning your shower walls.

 Step 3: Scrub and Rinse

 Use your soft-bristled scrub brush to scrub the grout lines and tile.
 Rinse with hot water afterward.

 To prevent the recurrence of mold and mildew on your tile and grout lines, spray them with a daily shower cleaner.
 You also need to seal your grout lines every few months.
 Grout is pourous, so when left unsealed it absorbs moisture, leading to mold growth.